Montgomery County Grandparent Custody Lawyers

-At Rubin, Glickman, Steinberg and Gifford, we can guide you through the process of doing what is in the best interests of your grandchild in a custody setting.
+At Rubin, Glickman, Steinberg & Gifford P.C., our Montgomery County grandparent custody attorney can guide you through the process of doing what is in the best interests of your grandchild in a custody setting.
 We serve clients in Montgomery County and Bucks County and throughout the Delaware Valley.

-Should You Seek Legal Custody of Your Grandchild in Quakertown, PA?
+Should You Seek Legal Custody of Your Grandchild in PA?

 Children can get caught in the middle when something happens to their parents.
 If one or both parents die, or if there is divorce or separation, you as a grandparent may want or need to get involved — or more involved than you are — in raising the child and seeking legal custody or physical custody.

 Under the laws of Pennsylvania, grandparents have the ability to seek legal or physical custody of their grandchildren when certain specific conditions are established.
 One example is when a grandparent stands in loco parentis to the child, which means the grandparent assumed parental status and performed parental duties with the consent of the parents.

 Grandparents may also seek partial physical custody of their grandchildren in the following situations:

 - Separation of the parents for at least six months.